annefou/jupyter_dashboards/_episodes/03-interactive.md

 <script src="https://embed.github.com/view/geojson/annefou/jupyter_dashboards/gh-pages/data/Hardangervidda.geojson"></script>

-In addition to field data from Finse Research Centre, Laura wishes to use data from other Weather Stations available from [Weather Underground](https://www.wunderground.com/).
-She would need to clearly identify in her plots the data sources (Weather Underground or Finse Research Stations).
+In addition to field data from Finse Research Centre, Laura wishes to use data from other Weather Stations available freely available from [the Norwegian Meteorological Institute](https://www.met.no/en).
+She would need to clearly identify in her plots the data sources (Meteorological Institute or Finse Research Stations).

 A large variety of data is therefore available to her and Laura would like to create the following outputs to better understand her project and show what [Finse Research Centre](http://finse.uio.no) is about:

 - Stream web camera from Finse railway station and show the last image taken from the Finse Research Centre
--  Regularly create a map with temperature values (in degrees Celcius) from Weather Stations available from Weather Underground in the "Finse" region (Finse region at large)
+-  Regularly create a map with temperature values (in degrees Celcius) from Weather Stations available from the Norwegian Meteorological Institute in the "Finse" region (Finse region at large)
-- Add temperature values from Finse Research Stations with a different color to clearly distinguish Weather Underground data from Finse Research Stations.
+- Add temperature values from Finse Research Stations with a different color to clearly distinguish Norwegian Meteorological Institute data from Finse Research Stations.
 -  On the same map, allow users to select the variable to plot (temperature, wind direction, wind speed, relative humidity, pressure, etc.).
-- Create a summary table for Weather underground stations and Finse Research Centre Stations
+- Create a summary table for Norwegian Meteorological stations and Finse Research Centre Stations
 - Allow user to select a station (by clicking) and show on another plot historical data (timeserie) where the user can select the start and end date.
 - Show information on the battery of all Finse Research Stations.
 This will allow Laura to monitor the status of each stations (when the battery is down, she cannot receive data).